simonescaccia/IoTProject/Evaluation.md

 2. Detection phase: Check if the FORK recognize a water flow

-+ One message from the BRACH to the FORK parent
++ One message from the BRANCH to the FORK parent
 + One message from the FORK to the FORK parent
 + One message from the FORK to the CHIEF parent